lyrio-dev/lyrio/README.md

 $ ./mc mb -p minio/syzoj-ng-files
 ```

 Then fill the MinIO server information in the config file.
-Notice that the endpoint should be accessible by both the API server and the user.
+The `endpoint` property is used by the server.
+If you want the user or judge to connect to MinIO with other host as the endpoint, set `endpointForUser` or `endpointForJudge` to a URL path.
+Make sure you configure Nginx properly, especially when you use a sub-directory.

 ## Run